-The investment industry has now grown exponentially over the last 25 years.
-Equity investing has become more popular than ever and investors are more knowledgeable than ever.
-We now have more investment choices than we have ever had and our access to information is infinite.
-How are investors to comprehend all their options like Mutual Funds, Exchange Traded Funds (ETFs), individual stocks, bonds, GICs, etc.
+The investment industry has grown exponentially over the last 25 years.
+Equity investing has become more popular than ever, and investors are more knowledgeable than ever.
+We also have more investment choices than we have ever had.

 Related article: Investing basics – how to get started with investing

 For these reasons, Self-Directed RRSPs have also become more popular than ever.
-In my opinion, if you have over $50,000 you should consider the merits of a Self-Directed RRSP.
-This threshold is not scientifically calculated; the threshold to consider a Self-Directed RRSP will depend on each individual investor’s personal situation.
+If you have over $50,000, you should consider the merits of a Self-Directed RRSP.
+This threshold is not scientifically calculated; it depends on each investor’s personal situation.

 What is a self-directed RRSP?

 A self-directed RRSP is a registered retirement savings plan that allows you to hold many qualified investments within a single account.
 Some RRSP accounts only allow you to hold one type of investment, like a mutual fund or GIC.
 Some financial institutions only allow you to hold their own branded investments.

 Self-Directed RRSPs offer the same tax benefits as any other RRSP plan.
 Your contributions are tax-deductible, and you can deposit up to your maximum available contribution room to reduce your income tax owing.

 Related article: The difference between accounts and investments